guilsa/javascript-stuff/README.md

 * [Socket.io chat](/socket-io-chat): very cool tutorial over at [socket.io](http://socket.io/get-started/chat/).
 * [MongoDB on Heroku](/mongo-express-test): attaining production-ready data persistence via Express and Mongoose.
 * [Webpack getting started](/webpack-getting-started): having an issue getting started with a React app, running through Webpack's [official tutorial](https://webpack.github.io/docs/tutorials/getting-started/) to understand it better.
+* [React Demo](/react-demos): I recommend doing this before or after either before or after React Github Battle.
+Probably the best resource out there for extremely simple and well write demos.
+There are 13 of them, no cloning required, just read the walkthroughs.